 January sucks.
-It’s cold, everyone is fat and bloated from the holidays, there’s serious financial regret going on, and maybe you decided to stop talking to you uncle for the foreseeable future.
+It’s cold, everyone is bloated from the holidays, there’s serious financial regret going on, and maybe you decided to stop talking to you uncle for the foreseeable future.
 That’s why I wanted to make January the month for humor.
 This January was SUPER hard, ahem, and so I was very grateful for this month’s humorous Shameful Book Club read.
 The Princess Bride, the film, was a staple in my home growing up.
 It is one of my all-time favorite movies, and most of the people I know have seen it just as many times as I have.
 A true classic!
 And I had heard so much about the book, but of course, never read it.
 Well, I am super glad I finally did.

 The Princess Bride by William Goldman is one of the weirdest books I’ve ever read.
 The format of it is confusing, and I know people who were so frustrated by it that they actually gave up reading it all together.
 Why?
 Well because for a while you can’t really tell if the book is completely fiction or if it’s partly true or entirely true or what have you.
 If you know me, you know I love this shit.
 Long-con deception!
 I frequently tell people that I want my wedding to be so confusing, people walk out unsure if I actually got married or not.
 So for me, this was two thumbs up.
 But then there is the constant interrupting, which also bothers a lot of people.